Home » Financial Freedom » 20 Borderline Genius Mindset Tricks & Habits for Wealth

 Adopt a long-term mindset

-Image Credit: Hanibaran from Getty Images Signature.
+Image Credit: Hanibaram from Getty Images Signature.

 Thinking about the big picture keeps you from making fast, risky choices.
 When you plan for the future, you make better decisions today.